JohnnyShieh/RxFlux/README.md

 ![](https://github.com/JohnnyShieh/RxFlux/blob/master/images/flux-store.png)

-In my implementation, a Store object can only be listened to one View, but one View can listen to multiple Store object.
-The reason is Store maintains the part state of a View, so if another View interested the same Store, it can listen to another instance of the same Store.
+And a Store object can only be listened to one View, but one View can listen to multiple Store object.

 ### Network requests and asynchronous calls